Wild Adriatic: Lock & Key and Big Suspicious (2012-2014)

 With Derbyshire on bass and a solid touring line-up, Wild Adriatic self released the Lock & Key EP on April 27, 2012.
 A busy 2012 and 2013 of touring throughout the Northeastern United States earned the band accolades from Relix Magazine and they were voted "Best Rock Band" by the Capital Region weekly newspaper Metroland.

 During early writing sessions for the band's debut album Big Suspicious, consistent writing conflicts between Gilman and the rest of the group eventually ushered in a split in June 2013.
 Initially, the three remaining members Gray, Vosganian, and Derbyshire looked for a replacement but ended up deciding to continue forth as a power trio, with Gray picking up all of the guitar duties.
 After relieving Gilman of his duties, the band was left with just four days of rehearsal before their first tour as a trio.

-After expanding their touring reach to the Eastern half of the United States, supporting bands like Black Taxi, Blues Traveler, and Deer Tick, the band was invited to open the main stage at 2013's Gathering of the Vibes festival.
+After expanding their touring reach to the Eastern half of the United States, supporting bands like Wishbone Ash, Black Taxi, Blues Traveler, and Deer Tick, the band was invited to open the main stage at 2013's Gathering of the Vibes festival.
 In September 2013, the band entered Edie Road Studios in Argyle, New York, to record their debut album.

 A self-produced effort helmed by vocalist/guitarist Travis Gray, Big Suspicious was recorded and mixed in three weeks, assisted by longtime high school friend Jacob Lavin.
 This album saw a more focused publicity push, landing premieres with Rolling Stone, USA Today, Huffington Post, and beyond.
 The album officially saw its release on January 21, 2014 and debuted at No. 66 on the CMJ Top 200 radio chart, the highest charting self-released album on the charts at that time.

 Touring in support of the album, the band played 176 shows in 2014, including slots at moe.down 2014 and six unofficial shows at SXSW.
 The group's first European tour took place over five weeks in November and December 2014, landing the band rave reviews all over Spain, Germany, Belgium, and beyond.